-Symptoms such as headaches, teeth and jaw soreness, jaw popping and ringing in your ears can be uncomfortable and frustrating to live with, especially if your doctor cannot diagnose the cause.
+Symptoms such as headaches, teeth and jaw soreness, jaw popping, and ringing in your ears can be uncomfortable and frustrating to live with, especially if your doctor cannot diagnose the cause.
 These symptoms can go on for many years.

 Neuromuscular dentistry deals with problems in the relationship between your teeth, jaw joints and muscles.
-For a free consultation with experienced Boulder neuromuscular dentist Dr. Michael Adler, please call Adler Advanced Dentistry at (303) 515-7335.
+If you've been living with chronic facial and jaw pain, Dr. Michael Adler can help you experience the relief you seek.

 What Is Neuromuscular Dentistry?

 Neuromuscular dentistry is the science of occlusion (your bite), but it deals with much more than just the way your teeth come together.
 Neuromuscular dentistry also evaluates the jaw joints and the muscles in your head, neck and back, as well as how they affect your total body posture.
 While traditional dentistry focuses primarily on the teeth, bones and gums, neuromuscular dentistry works with the complex relationship between the hard tissues, soft tissues, muscles and nerves.

 The goal of neuromuscular dentistry is finding the most relaxed and comfortable jaw position.
 Strain is caused when your jaw is misaligned, and you may experience a variety of painful symptoms as a result.

 One of the most common issues caused by a poorly aligned bite is temporomandibular joint disorder (TMJ or TMD).
 This painful condition originates from a poor relationship between your jaw joints and the muscles and nerves of your head and neck.
 Dr. Adler can use the principles of neuromuscular dentistry to place your jaw into its optimal position, relieving the symptoms associated with TMJ.